spacetelescope/jdaviz/docs/specviz/displaying.rst

 For information about the Specviz, and other, helpers, and how to instantiate one, please see `helpers <https://readthedocs.org/404>`_

 .. warning::
     The helper page has not yet been written/defined.
-Until that documentation is written, you may instantiate a SpecViz Helper via:
+Until that documentation is written, you may instantiate a Specviz Helper via:
     ::

         from jdaviz import SpecViz